jemus42/xplainfi/README.md

 The goal of `xplainfi` is to collect common feature importance methods under a unified and extensible interface.

-For now, it is built specifically around [mlr3](https://mlr-org.com/), as available abstractions for learners, tasks, measures, etc. greatly simplify the implementation of importance measures.
+It is built around [mlr3](https://mlr-org.com/) as available abstractions for learners, tasks, measures, etc. greatly simplify the implementation of importance measures.

+> \[!WARNING\] `xplainfi` is in its very early stages and does not yet
+> validate results against reference implementations!

 ## Installation